Google Drive#

-The drive CLI is a utility that allows managing the Google Drive account from the SEPAL console, to read the full documentation please refer to the Readme file directly in the GitHub repository odeke-em/drive.
+The Google Drive (Drive) CLI is a utility that allows managing a Google Drive account from the SEPAL console (for more information, see the Readme file in the GitHub repository.

 Usage#

-Before running any of the drive commands, you have to start a session, to do so, run the following line:
+Before running any of the Drive commands, start a session by running the following line:

 $ drive init

-As result, an URL will be displayed in the terminal, visit it by copying and pasting it in your browser.
-Log-in to your Google account and, “trust the connection” by clicking the “allow” button.
-An authorization code will be displayed, copy it and paste it into the Sepal terminal.
-Now you are ready to use the drive
+Copy the URL that is displayed in the terminal and paste it into your browser.
+Log in to your Google account and “trust the connection” by selecting the Allow button.
+An authorization code will be displayed; copy and paste it into the SEPAL terminal.
+You are now ready to use the Drive CLI tool.

 Note

-The authorization token will expire on every session, this process has to be repeated each time you want to use the drive
+Since the authorization token will expire every session, this process has to be repeated each time you want to use the Drive command tool.

 Upload files#

-You can upload files from your SEPAL environment by using the push
+You can upload files from your SEPAL environment by using the Push command.

 $ drive push /home/username/image_folder/*.tif